 - 1 On the Configure menu, point to Database, and then click Restore backup.
-The Select Backup window appears. - 2 In Select Backup, navigate to the appropriate backup file (a ZIP archive, in the case of a full database backup), select it, and then click Open.
+The Select Backup window appears. - 2 In Select Backup, navigate to the appropriate backup file on your PC (a ZIP archive, in the case of a full database backup), select it, and then click Open.

-A message appears prompting you to confirm your intention.
+A message appears prompting you to confirm your choice.

-- 3 Click Yes. - 4 Click OK to dismiss the message that appears once the operation has completed.
+- 3 Click Yes. - 4 Once the operation has completed, click OK to continue.

 The former content of the local workspace is entirely replaced with data from the backup.